Night of the Grizzly

 Warning: What you are about to read is graphic in detail

 Originally published online October 14, 2003

-For thirteen summers Timothy Treadwell fled California for the wilds of Alaska, where he set his camp among some of the largest and most numerous brown bears left in North America.
-Treadwell gained national celebrity status after his appearance February 20, 2001, on CBS's David Letterman Show, promoting his 1997 book "Among Grizzlies: Living With Wild Bears in Alaska", along with his close-up photographs and video footage, often showing him within arm's reach of large brown bears or creeping on all fours toward a sow and her three cubs, talking in a soft, child like, sing song voice.
+For 13 summers Timothy Treadwell fled California for the wilds of Alaska, where he set his camp among some of the largest and most numerous brown bears left in North America.
+Treadwell gained national celebrity status after his appearance February 20, 2001 on CBS’s David Letterman Show, promoting his 1997 book “Among Grizzlies: Living With Wild Bears in Alaska”, along with his close-up photographs and video footage, often showing him within arms reach of large brown bears or creeping on all fours towards a sow and her three cubs, talking in a soft, child like, sing song voice.

 Katmai National Park has about 3000 of the total 35,000 Alaskan grizzly bears (ursus arctos horribilis).
 The coastal version referred to in Alaska as brown bears (ursus arctos), most of whom would weigh in excess of 1000 pounds.
 (Van Daele 2004)